 It is expected that between 2016 and 2030, Singapore’s population aged 65 years and over will increase from about 12% to about 20% by 2030.
-Population ageing is driven by a combination of increase in life expectancy and a rapid decline in the fertility rate.
-With Singapore’s aging population on the rise, nursing homes have fast become a popular choice for providing seniors with readily available healthcare and assisted-living services.
+Population ageing is driven by a combination of an increase in life expectancy and a rapid decline in the fertility rate.
+With Singapore’s ageing population on the rise, nursing homes have fast become a popular choice for providing seniors with readily available healthcare and assisted-living services.
 As caregivers, deciding to send our loved ones to a nursing home is not an easy or small decision to make.
 Indeed, there are many considerations that we may want to take into account before making our choice.
 Chief among these concerns are our financial situation and whether we can afford the costs of a nursing home.

 Here at Homage, we understand the anxiety that you may face in making such an important decision.
 We’ve thus prepared a handy guide for you to understand the hidden costs of nursing homes.
 Read on to find out more about the type of care nursing homes provide, how much nursing homes cost in Singapore, their hidden costs, and the different types of nursing homes in Singapore.

 Nursing homes are facilities that provide long-term residential care and help to individuals who need assistance with most of their daily activities or have daily nursing needs.
 Nursing homes are an avenue for providing reliable and high-quality care for our loved ones, when our home environments are not conducive to their nursing needs, or when we lack the capacity to do so adequately ourselves.
 Depending on each family’s specific needs and concerns, residents could either stay in a nursing home permanently, or temporarily in order for their nursing needs to be adequately satisfied.